-There are many options to becoming a Navy SEAL, but each route will lead you to the Naval Special Warfare Center where Basic Underwater Demolition/SEAL (BUD/S) Training, which takes place in Coronado, California.
+There are many options to becoming a Navy SEAL, but each route will lead you to the Naval Special Warfare Center, where Basic Underwater Demolition/SEAL (BUD/S) training takes place in Coronado, California.
 A student can attend as an enlisted or officer.
-In fact, both officers and enlisted attend the same training together, where your Special Warfare reputation begins to form.
+In fact, both attend the same training together, where your Special Warfare reputation begins to form.

-Though there are several routes to get to BUD/S, there is only one way to become a SEAL, and that is through BUD/S. Here is a common question from a young man who has finished college and is curious as to his route to BUD/S.
+Although there are several routes to get to BUD/S, there is only one way to become a SEAL, and that is through BUD/S. Here is a common question from a young man who has finished college and is curious about his route to BUD/S.

 Brian, you are not wrong with what you have read, but here are some things to consider about your options ahead of you.